The following list of responses to frequently asked questions may assist you in understanding what happened at Silicon Valley Bridge Bank, N.A.

 WHAT HAPPENS WITH MY BROKERED DEPOSITS?

-All brokered deposits have been assumed by First-Citizens Bank & Trust Company.
+All deposit accounts, excluding the Cede & Co. deposits, have been assumed by First-Citizens Bank & Trust Company.
 If you are a customer who has a Silicon Valley Bank or Silicon Valley Bridge Bank, N.A., deposit through a broker, you must contact your broker with any questions.

 HOW WILL I GET MY 1098/1099s FOR TAX REPORTING?